 As a kid, I learned to play folk guitar during the early sixties, and I’d experimented with a number of “open tunings”.
 Though I knew a couple of standard tunings used for bottleneck blues and such, I didn’t take much notice until I started listening to Joni Mitchell.

+Here’s an incarnation of a graphic interface for creating and controlling probability-based ambient audio soundscapes.
+WHAT IS THIS?
 This is a set of 8 rack units.
 Each one contains a preset bank with a handful of sounds.
 You can trigger them as a “single shot”, by pressing the play button.
 A sound will loop indefinitely when the “Loop” mode button is selected.

 RANDOM TRIGGERS